Secured Loan Calculator

 Along with fixed or variable rates of interest, additional secured loan fees almost always apply.
-An initial administration, application or arrangement fee may be payable at the time the homeowner loan is agreed which is typically from £250 to £1,000.
+An initial administration, application, or arrangement fee may be payable at the time the homeowner loan is agreed, which is typically between £250 and £1,000.
 Additional costs to consider include valuation fees and early repayment fees.

-Comparing the market in full using an independent broker is the best way to avoid as many of these additional secured loan fees as possible.
-Fees vary significantly from one lender to the next, underlining the importance of comparing the market in its entirety.
+Comparing the market in full with an independent broker is the best way to avoid as many of these additional secured loan fees as possible.
+Fees vary significantly from one lender to the next, underscoring the importance of comparing the market in its entirety.

-A fixed rate secured loan will be charged at a rate of interest that remains unchanged during an agreed term, whereas variable interest rates can increase or decrease at any time.
-Variable interest rates usually fluctuate in response to shifting Bank of England Base Rates, or simply at the discretion of the lender.
+A fixed-rate secured loan will be charged at a rate of interest that remains unchanged during an agreed-upon term, whereas variable interest rates can increase or decrease at any time.
+Variable interest rates usually fluctuate in response to shifting Bank of England base rates or simply at the discretion of the lender.

 In both instances, it is important to consider how much you will pay over the lifespan of the homeowner loan, not just which offer initially appears most competitive.